Janagiraman24/Canny_Edge_Detection/README.md

 ## Result

-Thus, edges are successfully detected using Sobel, Prewitt, Roberts, Laplacian, and Canny edge detection techniques.
+Thus, edges are successfully detected using Canny edge detection techniques.
 Each method highlights edges differently based on gradient and intensity variations, improving feature extraction and analysis.